I’m an editor, writer, and content strategist.

 Editing

 I regularly edit assignments written by freelance writers for Variable West.
-This includes commissioning texts, working on developmental and copy edits, and publishing on our custom WordPress site VariableWest.com and social media.
+This includes commissioning texts, working on developmental and copy edits, and publishing on our custom WordPress site VariableWest.com, social media, and newsletter.
+I use SEO best practices to ensure people find our stories.

 Brand Identity

 I created a simple, unique, and approachable brand identity for Variable West that echoed the name’s meaning.
-I established an accessibility friendly color scheme and modern forms as the key elements.
+I established an accessibility-friendly color scheme and modern forms as the key elements.

 I regularly audited the performance and engagement of Oregonian Media Group’s creative assets and spearheaded a redesign of events and narrative sponsor content posts for Here is Oregon and The Oregonian/OregonLive social media accounts using Canva.